jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

     def takes_positional_and_keyword_arguments(*args, **kwargs):
         return args, kwargs

-  the terminal shows an :ref:`AssertionError` for a previous passing test.
+  the terminal shows :ref:`AssertionError` for a previous passing test.
 I have introduced a regression

   .. code-block:: python